felixivance/moringa-containerization/README.md

 ## Updated: 03 June 2024

-# HOW TO SETUP LOCALLY, CONFIGURE CONTAINERS, DEPLOY TO GKE
+# How to setup locally, Configure Containers, Deploy to GKE

 # Requirements